BenaroyaResearch/Data_Carpentry_Workshop_2022/README.md

 2. Install R and RStudio on your machine.
 Follow the instructions [here](https://datacarpentry.org/R-ecology-lesson/#Install_R_and_RStudio).

     - Note R must be installed prior to installing and using RStudio.
     - Please email the BRI helpdesk regarding any issues installing the software.

 3. Install necessary packages.

     **NOTE:** The time required to dowload and install packages can vary.
 Please download and install these packages prior to the workshop starting!

     During the course we will need a number of R packages.
 Packages contain useful R code written by other people.
 We will use the packages tidyverse...ADD OTHER PACKAGES HERE

     To install these packages, open RStudio (after R is installed) and copy and paste the following command into the console window (look for a blinking cursor on the bottom left), then press the Enter (Windows and Linux) or Return (MacOS) to execute the command.

-            `install.packages(c("tidyverse",)`
+            `install.packages(c("tidyverse","ggpubr")`

+    We will also need to download several packages from the website Bioconductor, which has many helpful packages.
+Enter the following command in the console and press enter or Return to execute.

+            `if (!require("BiocManager", quietly = TRUE))
+              install.packages("BiocManager")

+              BiocManager::install(c("ComplexHeatmap", "PCAtools"))`

     Alternatively, you can install the packages using RStudio’s graphical user interface by going to `Tools > Install Packages` and typing the names of the packages separated by a comma.